ericflo/simpleblog/posts/2014-04-09-react-part-1-project-structure.rst

 All we're doing here is calling ``React.renderComponent`` on the component that was passed in, rendering the component into that `#react-root` DOM element.
-We'll end up making this function do a bit more work, but for now let's move on to writing some handlers, and hooking them up to URL routes.
+We'll end up making this function do a bit more work in a future post, but for now let's move on to writing some handlers, and hooking them up to URL routes.

-We're going to use a `really basic router`_ that I wrote for this purpose, and you're free to use it too.
-In the past I've used `director`_ to handle URL routing, but there was a lot of code there that I don't want/need, and an infuriating bug where things would render twice ended up driving me to write a simple alternative.
-Anyway, on to the routes.
-Let's start with a new file at ``frontend/javascript/routes.js``:
+In the past I've used `director`_ to handle URL routing, but eventually I wrote `a small router`_ which escews `hashbang-style`_ URLs in favor of HTML5 pushState.
+If needed, we can always fall back to full page reloads, rather than resort to hashbangs.
+Now we've got this router to work with, let's put it to use, starting with a new file at ``frontend/javascript/routes.js``:

 .. code-block:: as

+    /** @jsx React.DOM */

     // Lodash is a fast/light underscore replacement that works better for me var _ = require('lodash/dist/lodash.underscore');
     var common = require('./components/common');
-    // We haven't built these common components yet.
-It will be a set of
-    // React components that we commonly use throughout the site.

     // Renders the index page, for now just "Hello, World!" function handleIndex(app) {